Skip to main content

 Configuration

 In order to use a notebook with an ApertureDB instance, it is necessary to supply details about how to connect.
 Primarily, this consists of the host name, the user name, and the password.
-You can supply this information directly to Connector.Connector() or Configuration.Configuration(), but it is usually better to store password information outside of your source code.
+The recommended way to do this is with an ApertureDB Key, which puts all this data into an easy to manage string.
+Once you have your configuration, you can supply this information directly to Connector.Connector(), but it is usually better to store password information outside of your source code.
 A more convenient approach is to call CommonLibrary.create_connector().

 create_connector() looks for configuration information in a number of places.
 Some of these try to find an existing configuration.
 To create a configuration manually, see adb config create.

-create_connector() will also get connection information from its environment in the form of a JSON string.
-This JSON string is offered as a convenience method to provide all connection information in one place.
-The correct contents of this JSON string will depend on how you have set up your ApertureDB instance.
+create_connector() will look for connection information from its environment in the form of a key: stored in APERUTREDB_KEY.
+This string is offered as a convenience method to provide all connection information in one place.
+The correct contents of this string will depend on how you have set up your ApertureDB instance.

-If you created your ApertureDB instance using our self-service cloud portal, then you can obtain a partially filled in JSON template by clicking on the "Connect" button for your instance.
+If you created your ApertureDB instance using our self-service ApertureDB Cloud portal, then you can obtain a APERTUREDB KEY by clicking on the "Connect" button for your instance.

 Connect button on Cloud

-One way to make your JSON string available is by putting it into the APERTUREDB_JSON environment variable:
+One way to make your key available is by putting it into the APERTUREDB_KEY environment variable:

 This approach might be useful when running scripts under Docker, as the environment variable can come from one of various possible stores of cloud secrets.